geraintluff/jsfx-ui-lib/README.md

-# `ui-lib.jsfx-inc`: easy UIs for REAPER's JS effects
+# `ui-lib.jsfx-inc`: UIs for REAPER's JS effects

-This is a library/framework for creating UIs in REAPER's JSFX language in a straightforward way.
+This is a library/framework for creating UIs in REAPER's JSFX language.

 It requires REAPER v4.60 or above.
 See the [Cockos forum topic](https://forums.cockos.com/showthread.php?t=181055) for any questions/bugs/requests.

 ## Features

-*	Flexible layouts
+*	Flexible layouts (adapts to available space)
-*	Built-in controls
+*	Rich built-in controls
 	*	buttons
 	*	sliders
 	*	dials